YorkEarwaker/Climate-Model/ppm/README.md

 * <todo: pid>
 * <todo: create additional sub directories as needed for better file organisation, >
 * <todo: select a ppm approach, agile product management, agile project management, PMBoK, PPMI, Prince2, etc >
+* <todo: test if this is a good approach to manage all projects >

 DONE
 * <done: this file>